grantcarthew/ddd-template/README.md

 - Decisions with only one reasonable option
 - Standard practices

+Create projects for:
+- Focused efforts with clear deliverables
+- Work packages that can be scoped and completed
+- Multi-step initiatives requiring planning

+Don't create projects for:
+- Single bug fixes
+- Trivial changes
+- Day-to-day maintenance

-The goal is to capture the "why" behind meaningful choices, not document every line of code.
+The goal is to capture meaningful decisions and organize substantial work, not document everything.

 ## License